opatiny/chemexper-internship-workbook/general/dailyReports.md

 ### 2020.06.11

-- got the raspi toughscreen to work
+- got the raspi touchscreen to work
 - enhanced bioreactor-gui
 - had to update `legoino-device-information` and `legoino-util` (again...)